 “Your service is required.”
 Angela’s voice spoke from behind.

-David turned about and glanced up to the towering robot that stood there.
-It was one of the TMD’s and it was focusing its gaze right at him.
+David turned about and glanced at sizeable robot drone peering down at him.
+It was one of the TMD’s and it focused a gaze right at him.
 It was the first time he’d ever been so close to shitting in his own pants, but something made him pause before bringing that kind of bowel release to fruition.
 It was Angela’s voice, not Malcolm, that came from the terrifying death drone.
 Something about that made it less of a worry… and he didn’t know why.

 “Yes, I’m sorry for the deviation.
 I will proceed.”
 He replied.
 Though he had said it with a rather shaken and frightened tone.

-“You are a good worker, David 00472.
-I suggest you proceed rapidly to avoid any… misunderstanding of your duties.”
+“Continue to be a good worker, David 00472.
+I suggest you proceed rapidly to avoid any further misunderstanding of your duties.”

 He said nothing back to it.
 A mere nod and quickly stepping over to the transport arriving at the terminal.
 Once on board he checked his pants for anything that might have squirted out and then breathed deeply as he counted his blessings for not being removed from service - permanently.

 He had so many thoughts and mixed feelings about why the AI’s were so intent on education and giving them skill sets for such mundane tasks.
 What was their goal for doing this?
 Why teach us about history, math and various other topics that would make us learn?
-They were hiding something; they had to be; it was the only explanation.
+They were hiding something… they had to be.
+There was no other logical explanation.
 Malcolm would rather see us all erased from existence, yet something is keeping him from doing so.
 Was it Angela?
-Was she our ‘shepherd’?
-Or was there some ‘need’ Malcolm just couldn’t replicate that only we provided?
+Was she our saving grace or Shepard… of a sort?
+Or was there some need Malcolm just couldn’t replicate that only we provided?

 “Hello there.
 My name is Rahul 00333.
 What is your designation?”
 A small boy said to him with a grin.